- Hereditary Breast and Ovarian Cancer syndrome (HBOC)

 At this time, there are no standard recommendations for lowering the risk of breast and ovarian cancer in women with mutations in BRIP1.
 However, women with mutations in BRIP1 can talk with their doctors and other healthcare providers about possible individualized recommendations such as special screening or, in the case of ovarian cancer, preventive surgery.

-Associated Syndrome Name: BRIP1-associated Cancer Risk
+Associated Syndrome Name: BRIP1-associated Cancer Risk (Women only)

 BRIP1 Summary Cancer Risk Table